Funimation Tone of Voice — Commanding & Specific

 What is Funimation's brand message?

-Funimation's core message is about Highlight anime as essential media.
-Their concept "Priority Viewing" drives their mission: Deliver focused anime experiences.
+Funimation's core message: Highlight anime as essential media Their mission: Deliver focused anime experiences

 What makes Funimation's brand voice unique?

 Funimation stands out through their commanding, specific communication style.
-Their central brand tension — "Passive vs. Intentional" — shapes every message they craft in the Entertainment sector.
+Their central brand tension, "Passive vs. Intentional", shapes how they communicate across the Entertainment sector.

 What language style does Funimation use?

-Funimation uses imperative language with literal messaging.
-Their sentences are typically command in structure, using the present tense.
+Funimation uses imperative language, with literal messaging, in command-style sentences, using the present tense.